What's Biting: Alabama Redfish Regulations & Limits

-Inshore anglers who really love to test their tackle are in for a treat right now on the Alabama Gulf Coast.
-An invasion of redfish (aka red drum) has left anglers in amazement in terms of sheer numbers and the variety of sizes available.
+Inshore anglers who really love to go fishing and test their tackle are in for a treat right now on the Alabama Gulf Coast.
+An invasion of saltwater redfish species (aka red drum) has left anglers in amazement in terms of sheer numbers and the variety of sizes available.

 When you find them schooling, use a bait with a single hook and it’ll be much easier to get the fish unhooked and on to the next cast.